adroemer/2023-05-02-git_collaboration/README.md

     - 'git fetch --prune': deletes any remote branches that were deleted
 - 'git branch -d <NAME>': delete branch on your local machine

+- pull request will auto update when you push the branch again